-BACKGROUND, OBJECTIVES, SCOPE, AND METHODOLOGY Fayetteville State University Fayetteville State University (FSU) is one of 17 constituent institutions of the University of North Carolina system.
-FSU's Information Technology and Telecommunication Services (ITTS) office provides information technology services to administrators, staff, and students of the university and is responsible for centralized information technology management.
-ITTS is headed by the Chief Information Officer, who reports directly to the Chancellor.
-ITTS is comprised of four areas: Enterprise Resource Planning Applications Services, Desktop Applications Services, Communication Infrastructure Services, and Server Systems Infrastructures.
-FSU formally adopted the ISO 27002 security framework on March 20, 2012.
-The University of North Carolina Information Technology Security Council recommended the adoption of "ISO 27002 Information Technology - Security Techniques - Code of Practice for Information Security Management" (ISO 27002) as the common security framework baseline for University of North Carolina system campuses.
-The objective of this audit was to determine whether information technology (IT) controls at Fayetteville State University (FSU) are adequate pursuant to the common information security framework adopted by the University of North Carolina system campuses.
+BACKGROUND, OBJECTIVES, SCOPE, AND METHODOLOGY North Carolina Central University North Carolina Central University (NCCU) is one of 17 constituent institutions that make up the University of North Carolina System.
+NCCU's Information Technology Services (ITS) provides information technology services to administrators, staff, and students of the university and is responsible for centralized information technology management.
+ITS is headed by the Chief Information Officer (CIO), who reports directly to the Chancellor.
+ITS is comprised of five areas: Audit & Business Continuity; Network Services & Telecommunications; Web Support Services; Client Services; and Enterprise Information Systems.
+NCCU formally adopted the ISO 27002 security framework on March 20, 2012.
+The University of North Carolina Information Technology Security Council recommended the adoption of ISO 27002 Information Technology - Security Techniques - Code of Practice for Information Security Management (ISO 27002) as the common security framework baseline for University of North Carolina system campuses.
+The objective of this audit was to determine whether information technology (IT) controls at North Carolina central University (NCCU) are adequate pursuant to the common information security framework adopted by the University of North Carolina system campuses.
 The scope of our audit included the following IT general controls categories: IT governance; access controls, physical security, change management, configuration management, network administration, and disaster recovery.
-These controls directly affect FSU's computing operations.
-To accomplish our audit objectives, we gained an understanding of FSU's policies and procedures, interviewed key FSU administrators and other personnel, examined system configurations, examined system controls, reviewed appropriate technical literature, and reviewed computer-generated reports.
-The audit was conducted between December 2014 and April 2015.
-As a basis for evaluating IT general controls, guidance contained in the "ISO 27002 Information Technology - Security Techniques - Code of Practice for Information Security Management" (ISO 27002) was applied.
+These controls directly affect NCCU's computing operations.
+To accomplish our audit objectives, we gained an understanding of NCCU's policies and procedures, interviewed key NCCU administrators and other personnel, examined system configurations, examined system controls, reviewed appropriate technical literature, and reviewed computer-generated reports.
+The audit was conducted between January and May 2015.
+As a basis for evaluating IT general controls, guidance contained in the International Organization for Standardization (ISO) 27002 Information Technology - Security Techniques: Code of Practice for Information Security Management was applied.
 ISO 27002 provides guidelines for organizational information security standards and information security management practices including the selection, implementation and management of controls taking into consideration an organization's information security risk environment.
-The University of North Carolina and its constituent institutions adopted ISO 27002 as the framework for information technology security standards to maximize the functionality, security, and interoperability of the University's distributed information technology assets.
+The University of North Carolina and its constituent institutions have adopted ISO 27002 as the framework for information technology security standards to maximize the functionality, security, and interoperability of the University's distributed information technology assets.
 Additionally, guidance contained in the COBIT framework issued by ISACA was applied.
 COBIT 5 is a comprehensive framework that helps enterprises achieve their objectives for the governance and management of enterprise information and technology assets.
 We conducted this performance audit in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 This audit was conducted under the authority vested in the State Auditor of North Carolina by North Carolina General Statute 147.64. &lt;sup>1 ISACA is an independent, nonprofit, global association engaged in the development, adoption, and use of globally accepted, industry-leading knowledge and practices for information systems.